nmielnik/notes/cryptos-talk-05-10-2017/README.md

 ## March 30th 2017
-* I woke up the next morning and Litecoin went from 4.5 to 9!
-  * Litecoin had spent 2 full years hovering between 3 and 4.5 before that<!-- .element class="fragment" -->
+* I woke up the next morning and Litecoin went from $4.5 to $9.00 (it had spent 2 full years hovering between 3 and 4.5 before that)
 !["BitcoinPriceChart"](cryptos-talk-05-10-2017/images/Litecoin-PriceHistory.png)<!-- .element class="fragment" -->